Kilmarnock Academy: History

-It can trace its history back to the local burgh school founded in the 1630s and the first school to bear the name was established in 1807.
-In 1898 the school was moved to its current location and in the early 1900s the school acquired the Kilmarnock Technical School for its use.
-From 1945 it was a state co-educational grammar school.
-It became a comprehensive school in 1968 and fees were abolished for students attending Kilmarnock Academy in 1945 following World War II.
-For the first time since opening, Kilmarnock Academy appointed its first woman Head Teacher, Carole Ford, who served in the position from 1997–2011.
+From 1945, it was a state co-educational grammar school.
+It became a comprehensive school in 1968, fees having been abolished for pupils attending Kilmarnock Academy in 1945 following World War II.
+In 1997 Kilmarnock Academy appointed its first woman Head Teacher, Carole Ford, who served in the position from 1997–2011.

-At one point, Kilmarnock Academy provided both primary and secondary education to Kilmarnock's school children.
-The school at one point was a fee-paying school until 1969 when it became a government funded state school.
+At one point, Kilmarnock Academy had provided both primary and secondary education on a fee-paying basis to Kilmarnock's school children.